 Mr. Turton has represented companies in patent litigation actions in California, Delaware, Georgia, Iowa, Massachusetts, Texas, Virginia, and the International Trade Commission.
 Additionally, he regularly assists companies with a variety of intellectual property matters, including pre-suit matters, such as analyzing patents held by competitors, conducting freedom to practice analysis, and providing written opinions.

 Before joining the firm, Mr. Turton practiced with a Houston, Texas, intellectual property firm.
-Mr. Turton has been recognized as a 2012 and 2013 Georgia "Super Lawyer" and 2009 Georgia "Rising Star" in Intellectual Property Law by Super Lawyers magazine.
+Mr. Turton was recognized by The Best Lawyers in America® in 2023 for Intellectual Property Litigation.
+He has been recognized as a 2012 and 2013 Georgia "Super Lawyer" and 2009 Georgia "Rising Star" in Intellectual Property Law by Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 Representing Respondent ARRIS in patent infringement and importation investigation brought by Rovi, related to on-screen programing guide technology, with related actions in S.D. of New York and New York State Court.
 In re Digital Video Receivers, U.S. ITC Investigation, No. 337-TA-1001.